geraldfingburke/plateau-tarot-api/README.md

 `https://indiealchemy.com/apis/plateautarot/`

 This will get you all 78 cards in a JSON array.
+They will be shuffled using Fisher-Yates

 You can use GET to specify: